secbrief/secbrief.github.io/_posts/2014-07-14-agricultural-bioterrorism-a-threat-assessment.md

 ### IMPACT OF AGRICULTURE ###

-Agriculture and agriculturerelated industries make up 4.8 percent of the U.S. gross domestic product (GDP), or $742.6 billion.
-As a contributing factor, farms 1 compose $138.7 billion of that figure, and constitute about 1 percent of the overall GDP.2 In raw numbers, the U.S. Department of Agriculture (USDA) reported the agriculture industry bringing in $419.4 billion in gross income for 2011 while incurring $321.3 billion in production related expenses for an industrywide net income of $98.1 billion.3 Projected net income for the agriculture industry in 2013 is $120.6 billion.4 Agricultural exports accounted for $135.77 billion in 2012.5 Of principal agricultural exports, the U.S. represented 8.9 percent of wheat, 44.7 percent of corn, 27.7 percent of cotton, 8.6 percent of rice, and 39.5 percent of oilseed (soybean) exports worldwide.6
+Agriculture and agriculturerelated industries make up 4.8 percent of the U.S. gross domestic product (GDP), or $742.6 billion.[^1] As a contributing factor, farms 1 compose $138.7 billion of that figure, and constitute about 1 percent of the overall GDP.[^2] In raw numbers, the U.S. Department of Agriculture (USDA) reported the agriculture industry bringing in $419.4 billion in gross income for 2011 while incurring $321.3 billion in production related expenses for an industrywide net income of $98.1 billion.[^3] Projected net income for the agriculture industry in 2013 is $120.6 billion.[^4] Agricultural exports accounted for $135.77 billion in 2012.[^5] Of principal agricultural exports, the U.S. represented 8.9 percent of wheat, 44.7 percent of corn, 27.7 percent of cotton, 8.6 percent of rice, and 39.5 percent of oilseed (soybean) exports worldwide.[^6]

 <center><img src="/img/2014-07-14-agricultural-bioterrorism-a-threat-assessment/001-top-crop-exports.jpg" class="img-responsive" alt="Top Crop Exports"></center>